SClovesgtx/SClovesgtx/README.md

 * **Music**: I really like Brazilian Popular Music.
 I play percussion instruments, bandolim and cavaquinho.
 Click [here](https://www.youtube.com/watch?v=Mx3BUHaibDI) to see me playing.

-* **Languages**: I have fun studing languages and I am currently studying a German dialects called [Hunsrückisch](https://en.wikipedia.org/wiki/Hunsr%C3%BCckisch_dialect).
+* **Languages**: I have fun studing languages and I am currently studying a German dialect called [Hunsrückisch](https://en.wikipedia.org/wiki/Hunsr%C3%BCckisch_dialect) that is used in many places here in southern Brazil.

 * **Write**: I like to write about things that I'm learning.
 [Here](https://clovesadriano.medium.com/) are some of my articles on Medium.